 Wait for the business.updated webhook indicating verification is complete.
 Set up webhooks to receive notifications.

-Once the business is verified, retrieve its connections.
-Results are paginated and ordered by confidence score.
+Once Middesk verifies the business, retrieve its connections.
+The API paginates results and orders them by confidence score.

 Pass page and per_page query parameters to paginate through results.